A delicious and crunchy salty-sweet coconut almond granola recipe that's so quick and easy. It's the perfect topper for fruit, yogurt, or ice cream!

 - If you use salted nuts, skip the added salt.
 You can always add more salt at the end if you prefer.

-- Toss every 15 minutes.
-This ensures even crisping, creating those crunchy, craggy pieces that we want in our coconut almond granola.
+- Toss granola every 15 minutes.
+This ensures even crisping, creating those crunchy, craggy pieces that we want in coconut granola with almonds.

 - Use parchment paper.
 This will prevent sticking and easier clean-up.